About the Long-Term Plans for Towns

 Current position

-Following the Autumn Budget, the Ministry of Housing, Communities & Local Government (MHCLG) confirmed that the Long-Term Plan for Towns programme would be retained but reformed as a new regeneration programme.
+As part of the Autumn Statement of October 2024, the Ministry of Housing, Communities & Local Government (MHCLG) confirmed that the Long-Term Plan for Towns initiative would be retained but reformed as part of a new regeneration programme.
+The Council has since been working with the Newton-le-Willows Town Board to ready itself for the release of an updated prospectus for the initiative.